Couchers-org/couchers/app/web/readme.md

 <details>
 <summary>More on deps</summary>

-You need `nodejs` v20.
-The recommended way to do this is to use NVM as above.
+The recommended way get `nodejs` is to use NVM as above, but any other way of installing it should work fine too.

-If you don't want `nvm` to be run when you open your shell, you can add `--no-use` in your shell's `rc` file, just before where it says `# This loads nvm`.
+If you don't want `nvm` to be run when you start your terminal, you can add `--no-use` in your shell's `rc` file (e.g. `~/.zshrc`), just before where it says `# This loads nvm`.
 You then need to run `nvm use` every time you enter the `app/web` folder to start developing.

 On macOS you can alternatively install dependencies via homebrew.
 You can get nvm with `brew install nvm`, or `nodejs` directly with `brew install node@20`.